neuroinformatics-unit/actions/README.md

 The `use-make` input is optional and defaults to `false`.
 If set to `true`, the action will use the `make` utility with a custom `docs/Makefile` to build the pages from `SOURCEDIR` to `BUILDDIR` as defined in the Makefile.
 If set to `false`, the action will use `sphinx-build` to build the pages from `docs/source` to `docs/build`.

+The `use-artifactci` input is optional and defaults to `false`.
+If set to `true`, the action will use [artifact.ci](https://www.artifact.ci/) to upload the built documentation as an artifact.
+This is useful for pre-viewing the docs on pull requests, but requires the `artifact.ci` app to be enabled for the target repository.

 ## Publish Sphinx documentation
 Deploys pre-built documentation to GitHub Pages.